zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#runasgroupstrategyoptions">Run<wbr>As<wbr>Group<wbr>Strategy<wbr>Options<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}RunAsGroup is the strategy that will dictate the allowable RunAsGroup values that may be set.
+    <dd>RunAsGroup is the strategy that will dictate the allowable RunAsGroup values that may be set.
 If this field is omitted, the pod's RunAsGroup can take any value.
-This field requires the RunAsGroup feature gate to be enabled.{{% /md %}}</dd>
+This field requires the RunAsGroup feature gate to be enabled.</dd>

     <dt class="property-optional"
             title="Optional">